Tuition Waivers and Community College Exceptions

-If you believe that you qualify as a North Carolina resident for tuition purposes, you may apply for in-state resident status by submitting the appropriate forms to the Office of Student Services.
+If you believe that you qualify as a North Carolina resident for tuition purposes under the below community college exceptions or tuition waivers, you may apply for in-state resident status by submitting the appropriate forms to the Office of Enrollment and Student Success.
 Links to the forms and relevant resources are provided below.

 Pursuant to G.S.
 115D-39, when a North Carolina employer (other than the armed services) pays tuition for an employee to attend a North Carolina community college, the employer shall be charged the in-state tuition rate.
 To qualify, the sponsoring business must provide the proper documentation as outlined in the Business Sponsorship Instruction Document by the payment deadline for the sponsored student.